The term “hybrid event” is on every event organizer’s lips these days.

 What type of content will be presented in each?

 This is probably the most important aspect to decide.
 Will you provide different content or session types on-site versus virtual?
 The answer should probably be yes.
 Then again, it depends on your event.
 For example, in person events are perfect for collaboration or brainstorming sessions, for workshops or panels.
-While this is feasible virtually, the results are usually much better in person.
+While this is feasible virtually, the results are usually much better in-person where the conversation dynamics are better with body language, no lag in conversations, etc.

 You can record talks at the on-site event and make some of them available after the event through your conference platform.
 Presenting the same presentations recorded at the live event but for the virtual attendance (simulive) should be avoided as it creates a sense of redundancy.

-On-site poster sessions also create a fun ambiance and you should definitely keep them if you have the room space to have poster boards.
+On-site poster sessions create a fun ambiance and you should definitely keep them if you have space for poster boards.

-Poster sessions work well virtually as well, especially with the right tools.
+Poster sessions work well virtually, especially with the right tools.
 With a platform like Fourwaves, presenters don’t need to wait alone in front of their posters, they can optimize their time and go visit other posters.
 They are notified when someone visits their poster.

 Discussion threads at each poster are also a great way for participants to connect.
 This thread can be used even during the on-site sessions sort of like a chat feature for participants to ask questions and interact.

 Some events have the virtual component immediately the day before or after.
-This seems like the natural way to go because in-person events are often on one or multiple continuous days.
-But why not spread it to a few days or a week before or after?
-Why not a month in advance?
-See where I’m going?
+This seems obvious because in-person events are often on one or multiple continuous days.
+But be careful, in-person attendees might be traveling the day before, so why not spread it to a few days or a week before?

 In the end, the goal is to find the best way to have the members of your community engaged and to achieve the objectives of your event.
 If this means having multiple smaller virtual events throughout the year and one big event, do it.